Skip to main content

 Treating chest pain

-If NSAIDs are unsuitable for you, your GP may prescribe another painkiller.
+If NSAIDs are not suitable for you, your GP may prescribe another painkiller.

-Try different positions when resting to see which one is most comfortable for you.
-Often lying on the side of your chest that hurts helps reduce the pain.
+Try to find a comfortable position when you are resting.
+Lying on the side of your chest that hurts can help reduce the pain.

 Treating the underlying cause

-If it's caused by a bacterial infection, you'll need antibiotics.
+If it was caused by a bacterial infection, you'll need antibiotics.

-If your symptoms are particularly severe or you're already in poor health, you may need to be admitted to hospital.
+If your symptoms are severe or you already have poor health, you may need to go to hospital.

 Treating pleural effusion

-Sometimes pleurisy causes a build-up of excess fluid around the lungs called pleural effusion.
+Sometimes pleurisy causes a build-up of fluid around the lungs called pleural effusion.

 Pleural effusion can lead to shortness of breath that gets worse.